|

 1936 - Autumn Recording Sessions of Stokowski and the Philadelphia Orchestra

-1936 - Liszt - Hungarian Rhapsody no 2 in c sharp minor
+1936 - Liszt: Hungarian Rhapsody no 2 in c sharp minor

 In both his 1920 and 1926 recordings, Stokowski delivered an interpretation of this orchestral show-piece significantly different from other leading conductors.
 The opening theme is played very slowly by Stokowski, followed by a rapid reading of the second theme, nearly to the extreme of playing.
 What seems to me as a 'mannered' Stokowski interpretation of the Liszt Hungarian Rhapsody becomes nearly a caricature of itself in this 1936 performance.
 Each phrase seems tailored for maximum drama and effect, but (it seems to me) more to feature Stokowski than to feature the music.
 The total effect is somewhat like the more extreme excesses of Mengelberg's 'interpretations', where an episode-by-episode performance style is imposed on the music in a way which seems extrinsic to the score.
 The orchestration of this piece (originally for piano, and number 4 of the 19 Rhapsodies - traditionally numbered 2 in its orchestral setting) seems to be a Stokowski adaptation of the orchestrations by Franz Doppler and Karl Müller-Berghaus.

-In 1937, the Gramophone magazine, which was not always an admirer of Stokowski recordings liked this one.
-In 1937, it wrote (somewhat archly) '...some of the Philadelphia recordings have been too much for us, but this cosmic presentation of the Hungarian Rhapsodie is a crackerjack of tonal triumphs not to be missed.
-And needles - don't talk to me of needles.
-In God's Own Country we don't play this sort of thing with anything so feeble as a needle: we play it with a Streak of Lightning, snatched straight from the bosom of Heaven's Artillery.
-Yes, Sires!
-In a word (as Mr. Micawber would say), I like this record...'
+In 1937, the Gramophone magazine, which was not always an admirer of Stokowski recordings seemed to have liked this one.
+In 1937, it wrote, in an unusually informal style: ":...Some of the Philadelphia recordings have been too much for us, but this cosmic presentation of the Agrarian Rhapsodoodle is a crackerjack of tonal triumphs not to be missed..."
 5

 Have a listen to this 1936 recording by clicking on the link below and judge for yourself.
 The recorded sound is very good, and the playing by the Philadelphia Orchestra precise and nuanced.
-The volume of the forté sections and the length required the second side of this Victor disk 14422 to have a smaller than usual label to allow the grooves to penetrate futher toward the center of the disk.
+The volume of the forté sections and the length required the second side of this Victor disk 14422 to have a smaller than usual label to allow the grooves to penetrate further toward the center of the disk.

-This recording was issued on a Victor Red Seal 12 inch disk 14422 and in Europe on HMV DB 3086 matrices CS 03100-1, CS 03101-1.
+This recording was issued on a Victor Red Seal 12 inch disk 14422 using matrices CS 03100-1, CS 03101-1.
+HMV Europe issued it on DB 3086 with HMV matrices 2A 03100, 2A 03101.

 Click here to listen to (download) the 1936 Liszt Hungarian Rhapsody no 2